Israel’s spreading NSO scandal derails Netanyahu’s corruption trial

 That alleged deal figures prominently in Netanyahu’s lengthy trial on charges of fraud, breach of trust and accepting bribes.

 According to a report Monday in the Israeli financial newspaper Calcalist detailing widespread police use of the surveillance technology, law enforcement authorities also used the Pegasus spyware without a court warrant against Netanyahu’s son Avner as well as a co-defendant in Netanyahu’s trial named Iris Elovitch and the former prime minister’s media advisers.
-The newspaper also said that additional targets included the chief of Israel’s workers union, disability rights protesters, journalists at the Walla news website, the business mogul Rami Levy, several mayors and senior officials in the finance ministry.
+The newspaper also said that additional targets included the chief of Israel’s workers union, disability rights protesters, journalists at the Walla news website, the business mogul Rami Levy, several mayors and senior officials in the Finance Ministry.

-Speaking in parliament on Monday, Netanyahu said, “It is a black day for the state of Israel.
+Speaking in parliament Monday, Netanyahu said: “It is a black day for the state of Israel.
 Something unthinkable happened here.
 Police officials have illegally spied, with the most aggressive tools in the world, after countless civilians.”

 Israeli concerns over possible abuses of the Pegasus spyware first erupted last month after earlier Calcalist articles detailed how police since 2013 have been using NSO’s technology without warrants to target Israeli political activists, mayors and other citizens.
 The revelation spurred probes by the police and the attorney general’s office.